Shekhar-rv/data_engineering_project/README.md

 In this repo I'm trying to include a dev container which would potentially help develop a developer setup a local environment that is supported on all major platforms.
 This includes:
   1. Docker containers that run python and postgres at the moment.

+# TODO
+  1. Setup necessary packages on devcontainer
+  2. Test if postgres is accessed from python
+  3. Create a schema and tables